khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 | ------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |
 | <figure-img alt="Slash command menu is conditional to the current page" src="/img/slash-commands-conditional.svg"></figure-img> | <figure-img alt="Slash command menu is not conditional to the current page" src="/img/slash-commands-not-conditional.svg"></figure-img> |
 | Show slash commands in the menu specific to the page the user is currently viewing.                                             | Don’t display slash commands in the menu that would not work on the page the user is currently viewing.                                 |

-### GitLab-specific references as arguments ([#470705](https://gitlab.com/gitlab-org/gitlab/-/issues/470705))

-When a slash command accepts arguments to [GitLab-specific references](https://docs.gitlab.com/ee/user/markdown.html#gitlab-specific-references), show a menu to help the user select the correct item.

-<figure-img alt="Example of a menu to filter issues" label="Example of a menu to filter issues" src="/img/issue-filter.svg"></figure-img>